 Radiator Maintenance Cost

-To bleed a radiator out involves letting air out of a radiator.
-This is done because unreleased trapped air inside your radiator can prevent heat from properly circulating and thus can lead to cold spots and reduce the effectiveness of your radiator.
+Bleeding a radiator involves letting air out of it.
+This is done because unreleased trapped air inside your radiator can prevent heat from properly circulating - which leads to cold spots that reduce the effectiveness of your radiator.

-It will likely cost you somewhere in the range of £75 to £150 to have a radiator bled.
-For a heated towel radiator, you should also take a look at the boiler pressure.
+Bleeding radiators costs you somewhere in the range of £75 to £150.
+For a heated towel radiator, you should also check the boiler pressure.

 A power flush involves utilising a chemical solution to clean your radiator.
-This can remove debris and rust that could be hindering the function of your radiator.
+This can remove debris and rust that could be hindering the function of your radiator and causing inefficiencies.

 The same product or one that is similar can be used to clean the track.
 Finally, hoover the track and re-attach the rollers to the door(s).

-It’s good to get your gas appliances tested each year, and this includes if you have a gas-powered radiator.
+It’s good to get your gas appliances tested every year, and this includes if you have a gas-powered radiator.

-Such inspections may spot leaks or other problems that need repairing.
-It may cost anywhere from £35 to £150 to have all of your gas appliances checked.
+Such inspections may spot leaks or other problems that need repairing before they become a major issue that costs more money to resolve.
+It can cost anywhere from £35 to £150 to have all of your gas appliances checked.

-We will now explore the cost of radiator repairs, such as having a carbon monoxide leak repaired.
+In this section, we cover the cost of radiator repairs - such as having a carbon monoxide leak resolved.

 Gas fuelled radiators are susceptible to possible carbon monoxide leaks.
 If you have a carbon monoxide leak, everyone in your home should leave immediately.

-A carbon monoxide alarm will go off and allow you to know that such a leak exists.
+A carbon monoxide alarm will go off and will alert you that such a leak exists.

 You should then contact the fire services.
-When it is safe for a heating engineer to arrive, they will find the source of the leak and repair it, such as if it is from a radiator or the central heating system.
+When it is safe for a heating engineer to arrive, they will find the source of the leak and repair it, for example if it's from a radiator or the central heating system.

-It could cost you about £70 to £100 to have a gas leak repaired although the cost may run into a total of several hundred pounds or more depending on the severity and scale of the problem.
+It could cost you about £70 to £100 to have a carbon monoxide leak repaired - although the cost may run into a total of several hundred pounds or more depending on the severity and scale of the problem.

 Carbon monoxide leaks can be very dangerous and kill around 25 to 50 people in the UK each year.